Anal Cancer

 Anal warts

 Anal warts (also called condylomas) are growths that form just outside the anus and in the lower anal canal below the dentate line.
 Sometimes they can be found just above the dentate line.
-They're caused by infection with human papilloma virus (HPV).
+They're caused by infection with human papillomavirus (HPV).
 People who have or had anal warts are more likely to get anal cancer.
-(See “Anal conditions that are pre-cancer” above and Risk Factors for Anal cancer.)
+(See “Anal pre-cancers” above and Risk Factors for Anal Cancer.)

 Other benign tumors